Bridgeport, Connecticut: Police department

 The Bridgeport Police Department is the primary law enforcement agency in Bridgeport, Fairfield County, Connecticut, United States.
 It is responsible for most law enforcement within the geographical boundaries of City of Bridgeport.

+The Connecticut State Police Troop G barracks is located in Bridgeport but they do not primarily perform law enforcement functions in the city.

 Emergency medical services

 Emergency medical services are provided by American Medical Response at the paramedic level.